asimovpp/asimov-ccs/README.md

 - `FYAMLC` to point to the root of your fortran-yaml-c build directory
 - `ADIOS2` to point to the ADIOS2 install directory
 - `PARHIP` to point to the root of the ParHIP install directory
+- `PARMETIS` to point to the root of the ParMETIS install directory

 With the prerequisites in place, ASiMoV-CCS can be built from the root directory with